Procedure for Institutional Policy: E-18: Student Examinations

 2.1

-This procedure applies to all Year 1 and Year 2 course quizzes and exams.
-Faculty responsible forsuch exams will define the procedure in the syllabus for their course.
-The Clinical Evaluation Centerwill set the procedures for administering the OSCEs, and the Office of National Boards and Exam Center will determine the procedures for administering the required qualifying exams as defined in Institutional Policy E-23 and its associated procedure.
+This procedure applies to all Year 1 and Year 2 course computer-based assessments.
+Faculty responsible for such exams will define them in the syllabus for each course.
+The Clinical Evaluation Center will set the procedures for administering the OSCEs, and the Office of National Boards and Exam Center will determine the procedures for administering the required qualifying exams as defined in Institutional Policy DO-14: Promotion Requirement National Board Exam - COMLEX and its associated procedure.

 2.2